asaichi8/MaterialFox/README.md

 * Some customisation settings may no longer work (such as compact/touch density).
 * Some custom themes may clash with the address bar.
 * Some themes using transparency might not work.
+* This fork is intended to be used with the "Just Black" chrome theme.